rackerlabs/support-how-to/content/rackspace-email/import-email-address-data-into-outlook-2011-for-mac.md

     <img src="{% asset_path rackspace-email/import-email-address-data-into-outlook-2011-for-mac/import_complete2011.png %}" />

 You have imported a copy of your email address data into Outlook 2011 for Mac.
-This can take several minutes to a few hours to complete depending on the size of the file you just imported.
+It could take several minutes to several hours to import, depending on the size of the importing file.